-- Those trying to find the correct path for them can be just as successful
+- Those trying to find the correct path for themselves can be just as successful.

 Getting shadowing/volunteering experience as a nontrad:

-- You need a shadowing/volunteering experience to really find out if this is something that you like.
+- You need shadowing/volunteering experience to really find out if this is something you like.

 Where do you get the information or advising you need?